lineality/Online_Voting_Using_One_Time_Pads/README.md

 - 3.1  The bad-agent would need to have both stolen QR codes and a stolen ballot that was sent to the voter.

-- 3.2  If the voter loses the QR code the person should cancel the process.
+- 3.2  If a voter loses the QR code then that voter should cancel/restart the process.

 4. A bad-agent will record a fake record of the vote from the ballot:
 - while a possible risk, this process is the same as for any paper ballot